 I missed last week’s episode of Monday Night Raw, which really isn’t anything out of the ordinary for me these days.

-When I checked out all the wrestling blogs last Tuesday the only thing I kept hearing about was the awesome John Cena vs. Cesaro match for the United States Championship.
+When I checked out all the wrestling blogs last Tuesday the only thing I kept hearing about was the John Cena vs. Cesaro match for the United States Championship.

 Despite the rave reviews it received I did not seek out the match on You Tube.